 Rug Quality – The Definitive Guide to Luxury Rugs

-The rug market can be a confusing place to navigate.
+The luxury rug market can be a confusing place to navigate.
 Specialist language on qualities and materials can be hard to decipher, and without the correct knowledge, telling apart a high and low quality rug by eye is almost impossible.
 Prices of rugs can vary hugely, and few people really understand what they are paying for.
 However, at Bazaar Velvet we are here to de-code this complex topic for our clients, so they can find luxury rugs of the perfect fit.

 Luxury Rug Construction Techniques: